junchenluo/RNA-seq/README.md

 Htslib is a C library for reading/writing high-throughput sequencing data, such as SAM and BAM files.
 #### SAMtools 1.3.1
 SAMtools is a suite of utilities for manipulating alignments in the SAM/BAM format.
-#### R Programming Language with BiocManager Packages and ballgown
+#### R Programming Language
-This image includes the R programming language along with BiocManager packages, including ballgown for differential expression analysis of RNA-Seq data.
+This image includes the R programming language along with BiocManager packages, including ballgown、genefilter、dplyr and devtools for differential expression analysis of RNA-Seq data.
 ### Contributing
 If you find any issues or have suggestions for improvements, please feel free to contribute by opening an issue or submitting a pull request on the GitHub repository.